 Fall from paradise

-That sweet certainty of mine was shattered a few years later.
+That sweet certainty was shattered just a few years later.
 I was in a college honors history class, and I had just become a young mother.
 Then we spent several weeks on the Holocaust.

 A hammer of shock and grief came down on me.
 When the apocalyptic dust settled a bit, I declared myself an atheist and an existentialist.
 Though in truth I also railed at God for allowing such atrocities.